An accessible PDF with track changes showing all proposed changes is at the bottom of the page.

 If the student does not cooperate with the internal resolution, the instructor should initiate the formal academic integrity process by reporting the violation as described in subsection (5) of this section.

-(5) Report violation: To initiate an academic integrity action, the instructor provides information regarding the violation to the dean, including:
+(5) Report violation: To initiate an academic integrity action, the instructor provides information regarding the violation to the AVP, including:

 (a) A description of the alleged violation;

 (b) A summary of any conversations the instructor has had with the student regarding the violation;